xma711/notebook/programming/c++/README.md

 	if this really happen, it could be a design problem. if there is no other way to do it but to have a special method in the derived class, then we have smartly cast the base class pointer to the derived class in a function. this is not very elegant of course.

-- To solve the diamond problem, use virtual keyword on the intermediate derived class definition, sth like class derivedClass : public virtual baseClass {}
+- To solve the diamond problem, use virtual keyword on the intermediate derived class definition, something like class derivedClass : public virtual baseClass {}

 - Operators, like methods, can be overwritten by classes.. this allows a customized class to use operators like ++..

 - The style of casting types i know is actually c-style.
-C++ has its own style, sth like castType <destinationType> object.
+C++ has its own style, something like castType <destinationType> object.

 - The map lib is like the python dictionary.